incepthink/sui-hashcase/README.md

 - SUI blockchain team for their excellent documentation and tools.
 - Next.js community for the powerful React framework.
-- All contributors who have helped shape this project
+- All contributors who have helped shape this project.